Gambia issues arrest warrants for suspected killers of journalist - Nigeria Today

 Gambia issues arrest warrants for suspected killers of journalist

+A Gambian court on Friday issued international arrest warrants for two ex-soldiers suspected of murdering a journalist during the rule of former president Yahya Jammeh.
+Jammeh fled into exile in January after 22 years of power marred by alleged human rights abuses.
+Principal magistrate Isatou Janneh-Njie issued the warrants for former Col. Kawsu Camara and…

-The post Gambia issues arrest warrants for suspected killers of journalist appeared first on Premium Times Nigeria.
+The post Gambia issues arrest warrants for suspected killers of journalist appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share